Chasetown F.C.

 Chasetown gained national recognition in November 2005 when the BBC televised the club's FA Cup first round home tie with Oldham Athletic, in which the team held their Football League opponents to a 1–1 draw.
-They went on to finish the 2005–06 season as Midland Alliance champions and thereby gain promotion to the Southern League.
-In the 2007–08 F.A Cup they made the third round for the first time in their history after holding Port Vale to a 1–1 draw and winning the replay 1–0.
-They lost the third round match 3–1 to eventual finalists Cardiff City.
-In doing so, they became the lowest ever ranked club to reach as far as the third round proper of the FA Cup.
+They went on to finish the 2005–06 season as Midland Alliance champions and gain promotion.
+In the 2007–08 F.A Cup the Scholars defeated Port Vale 1–0 in a Second Round replay.
+In doing so, they became the lowest ranked club to reach as the Third Round Proper of the FA Cup. before losing to eventual finalists Cardiff City.